2023 Okta For Good Impact Report

 Climate equity & renewable energy

-• Solar Stewards provides affordable clean energy and reduced utility bills for low-income residents, creating more equity in renewable energy markets and building “net new” solar energy.
-We are supporting their community solar project in Salt Lake City, Utah.
+• Solar Stewards provides affordable clean energy and reduced utility bills for low-income residents, creating more equity in renewable energy markets and building solar energy.
+We are currently supporting their solar project on a community center in Salt Lake City, Utah.

-• PosiGen Solar Power For All makes solar affordable and accessible to everyone, particularly low-to-moderate income communities and communities of color in Louisiana.
-Through the Solar Power for All program, PosiGen is making it possible for families to invest in their homes, save money on their utility bills, and take steps toward a brighter future.
+• PosiGen Solar Power For All makes solar affordable and accessible for Louisiana communities still affected by the aftermath of Hurricane Katrina, particularly low-to-moderate income communities and communities of color.
+Through the Solar Power for All program, PosiGen is making it possible for families to invest in their homes, save on their utility bills and take steps toward a brighter future.

 More